County Fire / EMS

 Community training classes are available upon request to community groups and/or organizations.
 Training includes CPR, first aid and "Talk and Tours" of the ambulances, fire apparatus and facilities.

-The notice below describes how medical information about you may be used and disclosed and how you can get access to this information, as per the Health Insurance Portability and Accountability Act (HIPAA).
+The Health Insurance Portability and Accountability Act (HIPAA) Privacy Notice (PDF) describes how medical information about you may be used and disclosed and how you can get access to this information, as per HIPAA.
 Please review it carefully.

 Georgetown County EMS is required by law to maintain the privacy of certain confidential health care information, known as Protected Health Information or PHI, and to provide you with a notice of our legal duties and privacy practices with respect to your PHI.
 Georgetown County EMS is also required to abide by the terms of the version of this Notice currently in effect.